fgrando/speakUp/README.md

 # speakUp v1.0
 HTTP CGI interface to gTTS (google Text-To-Speak)

 You can type the URL directly with the message and it is converted to sound instantaneously!
-You sounds are keept in a local cache, which is useful when you need the same messages again and again (home automation in my case...)
+You sounds are kept in a local cache, which is useful when you need the same messages again and again (home automation in my case...)

 ![Demo Picture](./demo.png?raw=true "In use:")